 Post-processing of the results to resolve ambiguous ancestry calls is an important step that will almost certainly improve accuracy

-speed
+Aim 2: improve the computational speed of STRUCTUREpainter

 Adding the capability of parallelization (simultaneously computing ancestry for multiple chromosomes) to the program would be extremely helpful, since practical applications of STRUCTUREpainter will most likely involve running it on each chromosome for each individual in a large population.

-applications:
+Aim 3: apply STRUCTUREpainter to a novel dataset

-Sequenced data has recently become available for the Norfolk Island population.
 This population of mixed European and Polynesian ancestry is descended from the survivors of the 1789 mutiny on the HMS Bounty.
 The combination of the founder effect and the population’s isolation and unique ancestry make this a unique opportunity for study.
 Knowledge of local ancestry would serve many purposes, and since modern Polynesian reference genomes are unavailable, STRUCTUREpainter is uniquely equipped for this task.

 Personal benefits

-In addition to having practical applications as described above, this project has been of great benefit to me.
-It has allowed me to gain and develop many technical skills: I was exposed to R for the first time in the process of interpreting and translating the existing R code, and I have been improving my proficiency with Python scientific computing and data manipulation/visualization libraries.
-I have also gained experience using common genetics software tools such as admixture, plink, and vcftools.
+In addition to the practical applications described above, this project has allowed me to gain and develop many technical skills: I was exposed to R for the first time in the process of interpreting and translating the existing R code, and I have been improving my proficiency with Python scientific computing and data manipulation/visualization libraries.
+I have also gained experience using genetics software tools such as admixture, plink, and vcftools.
 This has been my first experience with bioinformatics, and seeing how the concepts and skills that I have learned as a computer science major can be applied in the context of biology has been interesting and rewarding.
 Mostly due to my experience with this project, I am now heavily considering a graduate degree in bioinformatics.

-Works Cited
+Works Cited:

 Y. Baran, B. Pasaniuc, S. Sankararaman, D. G. Torgerson, C. Gignoux, C. Eng, et al. "Fast and Accurate Inference of Local Ancestry in Latino Populations."
 Bioinformatics 28.10 (2012): 1359-367.